 See How Sonrai Security Compares to Other Tools

 In cloud, everything has an identity: users, applications, services, and resources.
 This provides enormous flexibility, but also creates the opportunity for substantial risk, as every service is potentially reachable by every other one.
 Sonrai Dig, our identity and data security platform, helps govern cloud Identity and Access Management (IAM) by enabling you to get your organization to least privilege and then maintain it across your single or multi-cloud deployments.
-We uncover all identity and data relationships for both people (users) and non-people (admins, roles, compute instances, serverless functions, and containers) identities across multi-cloud accounts and 3rd-party data stores.
+We uncover all identity and data relationships for both people (users) and non-people (admins, roles, compute instances, serverless functions, and containers) identities across multi-cloud accounts and third-party data stores.
 Protecting the identity perimeter at scale requires automated monitoring and remediation around access management, role management, identity authentication, and compliance auditing.

 Public cloud is complex and that puts your enterprise’s data at risk.
 Between unintentional actions and mistakes in configuration, your organization risks sensitive data being exposed—and that can cause a range of problems, from fines to customer loss, legal ramifications, and irreparable damage to your company brand.